PatternPal/PatternPal/docs/docs/how-to/implement_recognizer.md

 }
 ```

-Because a constructor can have only one modifier, you cannot put the `NotCheck` inside the
+Because a constructor can have only one modifier in C#, you cannot put the `NotCheck` inside the
 `ConstructorCheck` you created in the previous section.
+You can check for multiple modifiers at once
+by wrapping the `ModifierCheck` in an `AnyCheck`.

 ## Referencing the current Entity